 2Expand your definition of a “disaster.”

-There are numerous events that can disrupt business or mission-critical operations.
+Numerous events can disrupt business or mission-critical operations.
 You may discuss fires, floods, or other natural disasters with your prospects, but an internet outage, a cyberattack, a snowstorm that makes roads to the office impassable, or senior management facing legal action can all halt activity at a business or organization.
 “People don’t know what to do if they have never faced them,” he comments.
-“The right kind of business continuity solution will address any or all of these events — and it should.”
+“The right business continuity solution will address any or all of these events – and it should.”

 3Rethink the importance of “vertical-focused” solutions.

 Bedsole says if your business has a vertical focus, it’s appropriate to tailor your BC solution to the market you serve.
 He points out, however, “Business continuity regulations and standards for different industries appear to be unique, and requirements have different names, but if you look at them, they’re substantially the same.”